HectorHF/conekta.js/README.md

 Conekta.JS 1.0.1
 ===

-Conekta.js allow you create token with card details on your web apps, by preventing sensitive card data from hitting your server(More information, read PCI compliance).
+Conekta.js allows you to create a token with credit/debit card details in your web apps, by preventing sensitive card data from crossing your server (More information, read PCI compliance).

 ## Install